Solomon Islands

 Life for women in Solomon Islands

-Solomon Islands is a patriarchal society and men hold the majority of leadership positions in state, customary and faith-based institutions.
+Solomon Islands is a patriarchal society and men hold the majority of leadership positions in state, customary, and faith-based institutions.
 In government, just six women have ever been elected to parliament since 1978.
-Across the country, 62% of women are in paid employment, compared to 80% of men, and a 2009 study found 64% of ever-partnered women had experienced sexual and/or physical violence from an intimate partner.
+Across the country, 75% of women work outside the formal economy, and only 16% of women (compared with 21% of men) have completed secondary school.
+A 2009 study found that 64% of ever-partnered women had experienced sexual and/or physical violence from an intimate partner.

 Despite these obstacles, Solomon Islands is on the precipice of significant advancements in the lives of women and girls.
-A combination of increasing political will towards women’s rights and gender sensitive legal and policy frameworks, a growing women’s machinery within government and a strengthening women’s rights movement in civil society, is creating an increasingly enabling environment for women’s rights and gender equality.
+Through the work of our partners and women’s rights advocates, there is increasing political will towards women’s rights, a growing women’s machinery within government, and a strong women’s rights movement in civil society.
+This is created an increasing creating an increasing enabling environment for women’s rights and gender equality.

 Barriers to equality